Ousted U.S. envoy to Ukraine tells impeachment hearing she had no political agenda

 Trump called Yovanovitch “bad news” in the phone call to Zelenskiy and added that “she’s going to go through some things,” according to a White House summary of the call.
 Zelenskiy told Trump: “I agree with you 100 percent” that she was a “bad ambassador.”

-In her private testimony to lawmakers, Yovanovitch also described how Gordon Sondland, the U.S. ambassador to the European Union, had urged her to use Twitter to express support for Trump to save her job.
+In private testimony to lawmakers on Oct.
+11, Yovanovitch described how Gordon Sondland, the U.S. ambassador to the European Union, had urged her to use Twitter to express support for Trump to save her job.
 “He said, you know, you need to go big or go home.
 You need to, you know, tweet out there that you support the president,” she said.

 Three more public hearings are scheduled for next week.